|

 How to Update Building Codes - A Primer and Resources for Cities in Need

 The North Central Texas Council of Governments (NCTCOG) and the South-Central Partnership for Energy Efficiency as Resources (SPEER) are co-hosting a webinar on How to Update Building Codes.
-The webinar will focus on existing resources available through NCTCOG and SPEER, along with a primer on the overall process for adopting new codes.
+The webinar will focus on existing resources available through NCTCOG and SPEER, along with a primer on the overall process for adopting new

-Time: 2:00 PM - 3:00 PM CDT
+Date: Wednesday, July 1, 2020 Time: 2:00 PM - 3:00 PM CDT

 Register online here